Edge Computing for RIS

 This shift towards edge computing is also a consequence of the current state of data science, which demands the processing of vast quantities of data during both the learning and inference processes for artificial neural networks (ANNs).
 In this context, edge computing holds the potential to enhance performance significantly, enabling efficient AI computational acceleration through edge devices suitable for AI processing such as central processing units (CPUs), graphical processing units (GPUs), tensor processing units (TPUs), FPGAs, or dedicated application-specific integrated circuits (ASICs).
 A clear example of this is the emergence of embedded GPU-based technologies, also referred to as neural processing units (NPUs), that several smartphone manufacturers are integrating into their devices to process data with AI algorithms on the edge.

-This study proposes a novel approach to compute RIS configurations from data derived from target angles, in which a signal must be redirected using a RIS device whose configuration is inferred by AI algorithms.
+This study proposes a novel approach to compute Reconfigurable Intelligent Surfaces (RIS) configurations from data derived from target angles, in which a signal must be redirected using a RIS device whose configuration is inferred by AI algorithms.
 This derived information can contain large volumes of data and, furthermore, the computational load can be intensified as the size of the target RIS increases.
 Consequently, sending all these data to be processed in a server and having the RIS configuration sent back to the device or devices modifying the RIS setup could result in significant data bandwidth, along with notable data latency.
 As a result, this approach might not be efficient in meeting real-time requirements.
-Considering all this, the use of edge devices becomes essential to mitigate latency and reduce data bandwidth effectively.y
+Considering all this, the use of edge devices becomes essential to mitigate latency and reduce data bandwidth effectively.

 • Target Edge Devices